mozilla-services/socorro/product_details/README.rst

 .. code-block:: json

    {
-       "active_versions": ["69.0a1", "68.0b8", "67.0.2"]
+       "featured_versions": ["69.0a1", "68.0b8", "67.0.2"]
    }

 Keys:

-``active_versions``
+``featured_versions``
-    List of one or more versions of this product that are currently active.
+    List of one or more versions of this product that are currently featured.

     If you want an option for "all beta versions", end the version with ``b`` and omit the beta number.
 For example, ``68.0b8`` covers just ``b8``